 Again the undisputed darling of the Berlin theatre

 During the 1930s, Gustaf Gründgens had a second successful career in German cinema.
 He specialised on-screen in portraying icy intellectuals, cynical snobs, villains, and bon vivants, and appeared in such hits as Liebelei/Flirtation (Max Ophüls, 1933) starring Magda Schneider, and Der Tunnel/The Tunnel (Kurt Bernhardt, 1933) with Paul Hartmann.
+Another hit was Pygmalion (Erich Engel), 1935) in which he played Professor Higgins opposite Jenny Jugo as Elisa Doolittle.
+Gründgens tried to keep away from the 'Propaganda and amusement rubbish' in the UFA films.
+In 1938, he formed his own production company at Terra Filmkunst.

 For quite some time he managed to fend off the Nazi culture bosses, but in 1941 he was forced to take part in Ohm Krüger/Uncle Krüger (Hans Steinhoff, 1941), starring Emil Jannings.
 This propaganda film claimed that the British invented the phenomenon of 'concentration camp' in South Africa.
+He also acted in the historical drama Friedemann Bach (Traugott Müller, 1941), a film he also produced.
+The film depicts the life of Johann Sebastian Bach's son Wilhelm Friedemann Bach (Gründgens), who is shown as a gifted son trying to escape his father's (Eugen Klöpfer) shadow.

 When the pressure from Goebbels became too much for him, Gründgens enlisted in the Wehrmacht in 1944, and he ended up in a Russian internment camp in 1945.
 On the intercession of Ernst Busch, he was released after nine months.
 In 1946, he played again, on the stages of the Deutsches Theater on Berlin's Schumannstrasse in 'Der Snob' by Carl Sternheim in the role of an opportunist.
-Klaus Mann - in the uniform of a US army correspondent - sat in the front row.
+Klaus Mann - in the uniform of a US Army correspondent - sat in the front row.

 He became again the undisputed darling of the Berlin theatre.
 In 1946, Gustaf Gründgens was in dramatically bad health.
 For years, he had been keeping himself going with painkillers and sleeping pills, and he was heavily addicted to morphine.
 Yet he became an Intendant twice: first in Düsseldorf and from 1955 in Hamburg.
 There he staged his last 'Faust' in 1957 and played Mephisto one more time.
 The lines at the cash register were front-page news one more time.
+In 1960, the film Faust (Peter Gorski, 1960) was adapted from this theatre production at the Deutsches Schauspielhaus with Will Quadflieg as Faust.
+Gründgens' last role was Phillips II in Schiller's 'Don Carlos', in 1962.
+In the summer of 1963, he gave his last television interview on the ZDF, in which he said 'For the past thirty years I have played roles all the time, I have forgotten to live.'

 In September 1963 Gründgens left for a world tour.
-On 7 October 1963, Gustaf Gründgens died lonely in a hotel room in Manila, Philippines, of an internal hemorrhage.
+On 7 October 1963, Gustaf Gründgens died lonely in a hotel room in Manila, Philippines, of an internal haemorrhage.
 He was 63.
 It has never been ascertained whether or not he committed suicide by an overdose of sleeping pills.
 His last words, written on an envelope, were, "I believe that I took too many sleeping pills.
 I feel a little funny or strange.
 Let me sleep long."
 He is buried at the Ohlsdorf Cemetery in Hamburg.

 West-German postcard by Franz Josef Rüdel, Filmpostkartenverlag, Hamburg-Bergedorf, no. 3028.
 Photo: Rosemarie Clausen.
 Gustaf Gründgens in Das Glas Wasser/A Glass of Water (Helmut Käutner, 1960).